71tech/ODIN/README.md

 ## Import program

-Use sa38 \&gt; ZODIN or Transaction ZODIN.
+Use sa38 > ZODIN or Transaction ZODIN.

 ### Selection